Vishal490404/Omniproctor/README.md

     - Administrator privileges (for firewall control)
     - **SimpleWall must be installed before setting up the browser** (for network restrictions) (This will be removed in future update and the browser will not depend on any external firewall)

-!!! warning "SimpleWall Required (Temporary Workaround)"
-    The browser application currently requires [SimpleWall](https://www.simplewall.org/) to be installed and configured on your system.

-    **Why?** Due to time constraints and the complexity of implementing custom Windows Filtering Platform (WFP) drivers, we are using SimpleWall as a temporary solution for network isolation.
-This external dependency will be removed and replaced with native firewall rules in future updates.

 - **For Dashboard**:
     - Node.js 16 or higher